fr4ct4ldemo/Trivia-Bot/README.md

 GUILD_ID=               # Guild ID for development command deployment
 ```

-> **Tip:** For production, deploy commands globally by removing `GUILD_ID` from the deploy script.
-Global propagation can take up to an hour; guild-scoped deployment is instant and recommended during development.
+For production, you can deploy commands globally by tweaking the deploy script.
+Guild deployment is faster for testing.

 ---